lirsacc/py-gql/docs/usage/install.rst

     - `futures <https://github.com/agronholm/pythonfutures>`_

-Installing from PyPi
+Installing from PyPI
 --------------------

-A source distribution and universal wheel are available on PyPi.
+A source distribution and universal wheel are available on PyPI.
 Installing should be as simple as

 .. code::